 HCD offers a full spectrum of primary care services to its patients, both directly and through strategic partnerships.
 It has a current staff comprised of 9 physicians, a PhD Pharmacist specializing in diabetes counseling and a mental health counseling professional.
 HCD serves about eight to ten thousand unique patients a year.

 HCD operates in close collaboration with the hospitals that comprise the Detroit Medical Center DMC/Tenet health system and the faculties that comprise the Wayne State University School of Medicine.
 The DMC/WSU SoM collaboration still remains the leading safety net health care provider systems in Southeast Michigan for the underserved and uninsured, as well as WSU SoM being the largest single campus medical school in the nation.
 HCD also has associations with McAuley Health Center | University of Detroit Mercy, University of Detroit Mercy Dental College, Detroit Area Council on Ageing, Detroit Wayne Mental Health Authority ,Institute of Population Health, University Physicians Group, and others.

-HCD's CEO is a founding member of, and still serves on, the South Western FQHC Council which is a collaborative group of FQHC's mostly located in the Detroit Metro and surrounding areas that provide safety net services to the community.
+HCD's CEO is a founding member of, and still serves on, the South Western FQHC Council which is a collaborative group of FQHC's mostly located in the Detroit Metro and surrounding areas where they provide quality safety net medical services to the community.
 HCD is a member of the Michigan Primary Care Association which represents the 43 FQHC's in the State of Michigan.
-The HCD CEO has been a past board chair and still serves on that board.